Libertyville

 Festivals Galore

 Libertyville connects its communities through several festivals held throughout the year in its historic downtown area.
 Libertyville Days is a summertime extravaganza complete with an arts and crafts fair, locally made cuisine, special events, entertainers, a beer garden, a carnival, and a parade.
-The village also pays homage to the four-legged friends with the annual Dog Days of Summer event.
+The village also pays homage to our four-legged friends with the annual Dog Days of Summer event.
 From art festivals to a tribute to Oktoberfest, residents often have something on their calendars.

 Libertyville Attractions